From your legal completion date, please direct all your enquiries to our Customer Service Department on the contact details below.

 At W. Westerman Limited we are constantly striving to improve our services.

-We provide a 24/7 out of office Home Emergency Insurance Service.
-This service is with NPA.
-You should receive documentation directly from NPA with regard to this shortly after you have moved into your new home.
-The Home Emergency Assistance provides cover for emergencies to ensure that we can always provide our customer with a swift response, day or night, should an emergency situation arise.
+We also provide an out of office hours Home Emergency Service.
+The Home Emergency Assistance provides cover for emergencies to ensure that we can always provide our customer with a swift response, day or night, including weekends and bank holiday ,should an emergency situation arise.

-In the meantime should you experience a plumbing/drainage, electricity or primary heating emergency, prior to receiving the documentation pack, then please telephone 0345 155 2375; your name, address and postcode will be sufficient information for the call to be instigated.
+Should you experience a plumbing/drainage, electricity or primary heating emergency, please telephone Safeguard on 01207 503 293 your name, address and postcode will be sufficient information for the call to be instigated.

 As soon as we advise you of your legal completion date, you can then start to prepare and make arrangements to ensure your moving day goes as smoothly as possible.
 You should consider how you are going to move, whether it by doing it yourself or by hiring a professional company.